Limelight: Discovery and invention

-Early use in the United Kingdom
+Early use in Europe

 The earliest known use of limelight at a public performance was outdoors, over Herne Bay Pier, Kent, on the night of 3 October 1836 to illuminate a juggling performance by magician Ching Lau Lauro.
 This performance was part of the celebrations following the laying of the foundation stone of the Clock Tower.
-The advertising leaflet called it koniaphostic light and announced that "the whole pier is overwhelmed with a flood of beautiful white light".
+The playbill called it koniaphostic light and announced that "the whole pier is overwhelmed with a flood of beautiful white light".

 Limelight was first used for indoor stage illumination in the Covent Garden Theatre in London in 1837 and enjoyed widespread use in theatres around the world in the 1860s and 1870s.

 Limelights were employed to highlight solo performers in the same manner as modern spotlights.

 Early use in the United States

-During the American Civil War in July and August 1863 calcium lights were used during the siege of Fort Wagner, allowing Union forces to illuminate their artillery target at night while simultaneously blinding Confederate gunners and riflemen.
+During the American Civil War in July and August 1863 calcium lights were used during the siege of Fort Wagner, allowing Union forces to illuminate their artillery target at night while supposedly blinding Confederate gunners and riflemen.
 Calcium lights were also installed on Union Navy ships.

-Limelight was replaced by electric arc lighting in the late 19th century.